Geutzzu/FurnitureStoresExtraction/README.md

 ![img_2.png](ForReadme/img_22.png)

-This holds true for most of the websites that I have seen.
+This holds true for most of the websites present in the dataset.
 Seeing that the information I am looking for (the product name) is present most of the time in these places I have decided to scrape from each link just that:
 URL last path, title and h1 tag.